EdDataScienceEES/tutorial-emmmahouse/index.md

 ```
 # What are the different addTiles?
-names(providers)[1:5]
+names(providers)
 ```
-Now you can plug any of these into the addTiles function - have a play around with it!\
+Now you can plug any of these into the addTiles function - have a play around with it!

 ![image](https://github.com/user-attachments/assets/3330b710-f8bb-4595-b8b4-11c08c9223ff)